DevFishh/Userscripts/README.md

-This respository contains Userscripts I have coded.
+This repository contains Userscripts I have coded.

 --What is a userscript?--